menchelab/vrprot/README.md

 If the structure is not available on the AlphaFold DB it will try to download it from the RCSB database.
 If the strucutre is also not available here, it will report it to you.

 ## Color the secondary structures

-You can define the Installtion Path to you ChimeraX installtion by using:
+You can define the installtion Path to you ChimeraX installtion by using:

 ```
-# For Linux (standard)
+# For Linux (default))
 pdb_parser.ChimeraX = "chimerax"
-# For Windows
-pdb_parser.ChimeraX = "\"<Path to ChimeraX.exe\""
 # For Mac
-pdb_parser.ChimeraX = "<Path to your ChimeraX application>"
+pdb_parser.ChimeraX = "/Applications/<ChimeraX_Version>.app/Contents/MacOS/ChimeraX"
 ```

 Then you should be able to use: